 No Competing Accounts

-Other than the accounts of Christ’s burial in six independent sources there no other competing explanations.
+Other than the accounts of Christ’s burial in six independent sources there are no other competing explanations.
 As Craig explains,

 “No other competing burial story exists.
 If the burial by Joseph were fictitious, then we would expect to find either some historical trace of what actually happened to Jesus’ corpse or at least some competing legends.
 But all our sources are unanimous on Jesus’ honorable interment by Joseph” (12).